-O. What is a file

-- Q. Name some storage devices we use to store household objects. - Q. Name the two types of storage devices used by a computer. - Q. Why do we need to save information on a computer?
+- O. What is a file - Q. Name some storage devices we use to store household objects. - Q. Name the two types of storage devices used by a computer. - Q. Why do we need to save information on a computer?

-After explaining the chapter, let the students do the course book exercises given on Pages 73 and 74 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 74 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 72 and 73 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 73 of the main course book to imbibe Coding & Computational Thinking skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Page 74 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 74 of the main course book will enhance the ability of the students and serve as a Interdisciplinary activity.